voku/HtmlMin/README.md

 - Thanks to [IntelliJ](https://www.jetbrains.com) as they make the best IDEs for PHP and they gave me an open source license for PhpStorm!
 - Thanks to [Travis CI](https://travis-ci.com/) for being the most awesome, easiest continous integration tool out there!
 - Thanks to [StyleCI](https://styleci.io/) for the simple but powerfull code style check.
-- Thanks to [PHPStan](https://github.com/phpstan/phpstan) && [Psalm](https://github.com/vimeo/psalm) for relly great Static analysis tools and for discover bugs in the code!
+- Thanks to [PHPStan](https://github.com/phpstan/phpstan) & [Psalm](https://github.com/vimeo/psalm) for really great Static analysis tools and for discover bugs in the code!